mogproject/dockerfiles/README.md

 Settings for Docker Containers

-See the DOCKER index page!
+See the Docker Hub page!

 https://index.docker.io/u/mogproject/